rafaqz/Stencils.jl/README.md

 ███████
 ▀▀▀▀▀▀▀

-# This shape is 3d, we just cant show that in the terminal!
+# This shape is 3d, we just cant easily show that...
 julia> VonNeumann(2, 3)
 VonNeumann{2, 3, 24, Nothing}
  ▄█▄